castleXM/xm-labs-grafana/README.md

 ## General Notes
-* How to set up the Grafana API Key to plug into xMatters
+* How to set up the Grafana API Key to plug into xMatters. **PLEASE NOTE: Grafana will only show the API you created ONCE.
+Suggestion is to copy and paste it in a notepad somewhere so you can get to it if you ever need it again**
 <kbd>
   <img src="APIKeysGrafana.png">
 </kbd>